Vyral/base-template/_posts/2018-09-06-how-are-homebuyers-and-sellers-protected-in-a-transaction.md

 {% include youtube.html %}

-Contingencies protect homebuyers and sellers from making a bad deal.
-Here are five examples of these contingencies.
+<p style="text-align: center;">Contingencies protect homebuyers and sellers from making a bad deal.
+Here are five examples of these contingencies.</p>

 How can you safeguard your investment when buying or selling a home?
 Most do it through contingencies. **Here are five contingencies that you can use to do this:**